Project-MONAI/monai-deploy/guidelines/MONAI-Operating-Environments.md

 **Operating System:**  Typically a Linux environment, where data scientists and developers are running their development tools, accessing local data.

-**Hardware:**  Workstation with minimum of 8GB RAM, 8 logical core, 1 GPU in the minimum environment.
+**Hardware:**  Workstation or laptop with minimum of 8GB RAM, 8 logical core, 1 GPU in the minimum environment.
 CUDA support.
 Larger HW configurations with different sizing SHALL be required for demanding workloads.